Ocupress Side Effects

 Generic Name: carteolol ophthalmic

 Note: This page contains side effects data for the generic drug carteolol ophthalmic.
 It is possible that some of the dosage forms included below may not apply to the brand name Ocupress.

 For the Consumer

 Applies to carteolol ophthalmic: ophthalmic solution

-Along with its needed effects, carteolol ophthalmic (the active ingredient contained in Ocupress) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, carteolol ophthalmic (the active ingredient contained in Ocupress) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking carteolol ophthalmic:Less common
+If any of the following side effects occur while taking carteolol ophthalmic, check with your doctor immediately:Less common

 - Blurred vision